picture from COYOTE SCHOOL NEWS

 Time is allowed for Q & A

-This is a slide presentation of the "story behind the story" of Coyote School News.
+This is a slide presentation of the "story behind the story".

-I talk about and show pictures of the real people and places that inspired the book, about finding the historic school newspaper Little Cowpuncher, and about creating the Little Cowpuncher website.
+I talk about, and show pictures of, the real people and places that inspired Coyote School News, about finding the historic school newspaper Little Cowpuncher, and about creating the Little Cowpuncher website.

 I read selected passages from the book and show illustrations, pointing out the historic details and local color of Southern Arizona ranch and school life in the 1930's - everything from the school outhouse to the rodeo parade trophy!